best in class

 Active ingredients: Vitamin C, glycerin, rhamnose | Consistency: Balm | Price: 1.7 ounces (Approx. $24 per ounce)

-If the Guerlain night cream is too big of a splurge, Dr. Elizabeth Bahar Houshmand, owner of Dallas-based practice Houshmand Dermatology, likes this option from Vichy.
-She calls it great for those “with sensitive skin who are looking for effective anti-aging solutions at a reasonable price point.”
-As far as the formula goes, it features all the expected ingredients, like vitamin C and glycerin for hydrated, brighter-looking skin.
-But she says the inclusion of rhamnose, a naturally derived plant sugar, is particularly notable because it plumps and firms the skin extremely well.
-“With continued use, the cream visibly reduces wrinkles” and gives a more even texture and tone over time, Houshmand adds.
+If the Guerlain night cream is too big of a splurge, this one from Vichy is a good alternative.
+It features all the expected ingredients, like vitamin C and glycerin for hydrated, brighter-looking skin.
+Dr. Elizabeth Bahar Houshmand, owner of Dallas-based practice Houshmand Dermatology is also a fan.
+According to her, it’s great for those “with sensitive skin who are looking for effective anti-aging solutions at a reasonable price point.”
+The inclusion of rhamnose, a naturally derived plant sugar, is particularly notable because it plumps and firms the skin extremely well.
+“With continued use, the cream visibly reduces wrinkles” and creates a more even texture and tone over time, Houshmand adds.

 Best night cream with retinol